traines-source/transport-network-animator/README.md

 ### Instants
 An "instant" is a point in time, consisting of an "epoch", a "second" and a flag.
 Seconds start again from 0 for each new epoch.
 Events defined for the same epoch and second will (a bit counterintuitively) not be animated at the same time, but exactly consecutively.
 This is very handy for multiple line segments or lines that should appear directly one after another in one single fluid animation.
 The order in which they are animated depends on the order the elements appear in the SVG source, with one exception: when removing elements (`data-to`), consecutive elements with the same name and instant will be animated in reverse order.

 In the `data-from` and `data-to` fields, the instant is to be specified with space-separated epoch and second and an optional flag.
-Currently supported flags are `reverse`, `noanim`, `nozoom`.
+Currently supported flags are `reverse`, `noanim`, `nozoom`, `keepzoom`.
 Usually, the removal of lines will be animated in reverse direction (i.e. starting to disappear from the terminus).
 With the `reverse` flag, this animation will be reversed again, i.e. the line will start to disappear from the origin.
-With `noanim`, the line will just appear or disappear immediately. `nozoom` will disable zooming for this element, see Zoom below.
+With `noanim`, the line will just appear or disappear immediately. `nozoom` and `keepzoom` will influence the zooming behavior for this element, see Zoom below.

 If an element with the id `epoch-label` exists in the SVG, the current epoch will be written to it and updated so that it can be displayed, which is especially useful when using the epoch to represent the year.